 It is difficult to imagine that the country's television measurement system is being controlled by select TV broadcasters, advertising agencies, pay TV channel aggregators and large FMCG companies - all having a direct stake in the outcomes and hence a strong motive to manipulate the ratings to their advantage.
-The fact that Star India sits on the Board of Directors while its' channel, Star Plus, has been rated No. 1 in Hindi GEC for over more than a decade, does merit investigation into the methodology and the working of BARC.
+The fact that Star India sits on the Board of Directors while its'

+channel, Star Plus, has been rated No. 1 in Hindi GEC for over more than a decade, does merit investigation into the methodology and the working of BARC.

 BARC, the only TAM system in the country, has failed to accomplish the purpose for which it was established.
 This would have been evident if an audit would have been carried out during the past 5 years.
-The TRAI policy quidelines has the following provision:
+The MIB laid down policy guidelines are having the following provisions: